scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1).md

 **Alex:** *This is what I'm talking about.
 I suck at talking.*

-### At Home: Alex Reflects on Work
+### Scene 3: At Home: Alex Reflects on Work
 ---
-He thinks about how he wishes his work actually makes a greater difference in the world - in the lives of the people he sees every day.
-Sometimes he feels his work just goes into a black hole.

 *Alex collapses into his desk chair.
 Minigame starts, and he talks to himself as the minigame continues.*

 **Alex:** What am I doing with my life?

 **Alex:** I never thought research would make me feel so dead inside.

-**Alex:** I just want to discover things and use them to make a difference in the world.
-Not in some sort of esoteric way, but in a tangible way.
+**Alex:** I just want to discover things, freely uncovering the mysteries of the universe.

-**Alex:** Yet here I am, the world no different with or without me.
+**Alex:** That rush of excitement when pursuing the truth down the path my curiosity takes me... when's the last time I felt that?

+**Alex:** It feels like everyone I talk to... they lost all sense of curiosity and love of discovery.

+**Alex:** Mark today was just one example.
+He didn't care about the truth - he just wanted to push his theory for some reason.
+Until Sera pointed out that his theory depended on hidden variables.

+**Alex:** He knew she was right, but he couldn't bring himself to reject his theory.
+Why?

+**Alex:** Who knows?
+Maybe he hoped it would make a name for himself, so he couldn't let go of the idea.
+Or maybe he just wanted to prove himself right.
+Whatever the reason, he had lost his curiosity for the truth.

+**Alex:** ...

-**Alex:** Maybe I should have become an engineer instead.
+**Alex:** Maybe I was too idealistic.

+**Alex:** ...

+**Alex:** Man, this is depressing...

 *Phone rings.*